Only $25 per month impacts over 1000 animals. LEARN MORE.

-A new documentary promises a comprehensive look into the animal movement
+A new documentary is giving a “comprehensive… non-graphic” look inside the animal protection movement

 A new documentary titled Humans and Other Animals promises to be your go-to introduction to the animal movement.
-The film, which will debut on July 12, gives a comprehensive, entertaining and non-graphic look into the “whys and hows of the animal movement.”
-Animal Equality’s President and Co-founder, Sharon Núñez, is set to appear in the film.
+The film–which debuted on July 12–gives a comprehensive, entertaining, and non-graphic look into the “whys and hows of the animal movement.”
+Animal Equality’s President and Co-founder–Sharon Núñez–is set to appear in the film.

 Humans and Other Animals was written and directed by Mark DeVries, who is known for his award-winning documentary Speciesism: The Movie.